 This week (25 September – 1 October) is Banned Books Week in the US.
 It’s intended to call attention to efforts to ban books, and to remind us to preserve our freedom to read what we wish, and our freedom to write what we wish.
 I, for one, cherish this right.
 That’s how ideas are created, shared, debated, and refined.
 And that’s what moves us forward.
 Yes, writers are responsible for what they write, with all of its consequences.
 But they should not be prevented from telling their stories.
 And readers should not be prevented from experiencing them.

-*NOTE: the title of this post is a line from Billy Joel’s Blonde Over Blue.
+*NOTE: The title of this post is a line from Devo’s Freedom of Choice.